Markethill: Sport

-Markethill Swifts F.C. play in the Mid-Ulster Football League.
+Markethill Swifts F.C., an association football club, play in the Mid-Ulster Football League.

 Transport

 Markethill railway station opened on 25 August 1864, closed for passenger traffic on 1 February 1933 and finally closed altogether on 2 May 1955.
-Located on the Armagh to Goraghwood section of line run by the Great Northern Railway of Ireland.
+It was located on the Armagh to Goraghwood section of line run by the Great Northern Railway of Ireland.

 Demography

 Markethill is classified as a village by the Northern Ireland Statistics and Research Agency (NISRA) (i.e. with population between 1,000 and 2,499 people).
-On Census Day (27 March 2011) the usually resident population of Markethill Settlement was 1,647, accounting for 0.09% of the NI total.
+On census day (27 March 2011) the usually resident population of Markethill Settlement was 1,647, accounting for 0.09% of the NI total.
 Of these: